 In this free class for LGBTQ+ teens & allies, students will work collaboratively to create and complete a graphic novel.
 These sessions will cover the process of creating a narrative and characters and to explore issues of gender identity, self-expression, and acceptance in a safe and creative space.
 Click here to register.

-smART kids has provided over 90 afternoons of hands-on art making, homework help, and healthy snacks to middle schoolers in our community.
-Many of our smART Kids face a myriad of daily challenges, among them are food and housing insecurity.
-This semester, five of our families are facing the threat of eviction.
-While the smART Kids program can’t solve these problems, it does offer a safe and nurturing space for students to explore new and productive forms of self-expression alongside their peers.
+Our After School Art Club has provided over 90 afternoons of hands-on art making, homework help, and healthy snacks to middle schoolers in our community.
+Many of our After School Art Club students face a myriad of daily challenges, among them are food and housing insecurity.
+While the After School Art Club can’t solve these problems, it does offer a safe and nurturing space for students to explore new and productive forms of self-expression alongside their peers.
 It also provides parents with some breathing room during the week to work and catch up, secure in the knowledge that their child is well cared for.
 The ACP has become a place of comfort and support for these students.
-As we continue to adapt and improve this program, we look for ways to provide this same embrace to our smART Kid parents and family members.
-The smART kids program plays an increasingly important role in our work to build community through the arts.
+As we continue to adapt and improve this program, we look for ways to provide this same embrace to our students’ parents and family members.
+The After School Art Club program plays an increasingly important role in our work to build community through the arts.

 The Arts Council provides neighborhood children enrolled in the Princeton Young Achievers program with 34 weeks of free, professionally-led arts instruction during our Creative Fridays sessions.